Local-Canonicalization Equivariant Graph Neural Networks for Sample-Efficient and Generalizable Swarm Robot Control: Introduction

+Three structural challenges contribute to this limitation.
+First, the joint state--action space grows rapidly with the number of agents, giving rise to the ``curse of many agents'' ~\cite{cui2022survey,canese2021multi}.
+Moreover, fixed-dimensional policies are often tied to the number and ordering of agents used during training, hindering transfer to different team sizes ~\cite{liu2021coach,agarwal2019learning,hu2025multitask}.
+Second, many swarm-control problems exhibit task-relevant symmetries.
+Relabeling agents with the same role should relabel their actions, while applying a rigid transformation to the entire scene should transform the actions accordingly (Figure~\ref{fig:equivariance}).
+Architectures that do not encode these symmetries must instead learn them from data, reducing sample efficiency and generalization ~\cite{van2020mdp,wang2022mathrm,nguyen2023equivariant}.
+Third, practical multi-agent systems are often heterogeneous: agents may have distinct roles or capabilities, such as pursuers and evaders ~\cite{wang2020roma,zhong2024heterogeneous}.
+Architectures that treat all agents identically may therefore discard task-relevant structure.

+To address these challenges, we introduce \textbf{L}ocal-Canonicalization \textbf{E}quivariant \textbf{G}raph Neural Netw\textbf{o}rks (LEGO), a modular MARL architecture combining agent-centric canonicalization with role-aware graph encoding.
+Canonicalization expresses each observation in an $E(2)$-invariant local frame, while the graph encoder processes variable-cardinality neighborhoods and preserves permutation symmetry within each role.
+The actor predicts an action in the local frame, which is transformed back to the global frame to obtain an $E(2)$-equivariant policy.
+LEGO can be combined with standard graph encoders and MARL optimizers; in this work, we instantiate it using Graphormer and MAPPO~\cite{ying2021transformers,yu2022surprising}.

-The contributions of this paper are as follows: \begin{itemize} \item A novel and modular framework, LEGO, that synergistically integrates local canonicalization for geometric $E(n)$-equivariance, Graph Neural Networks (GNNs) for permutation equivariance, and heterogeneous graphs for role-based policies. \item Empirical demonstration that LEGO, when integrated with MAPPO~\cite{yu2022surprising}, achieves superior sample efficiency and performance than strong baselines in both cooperative and competitive MARL tasks. \item Rigorous validation of generalization tasks, namely zero-shot scalability to unseen numbers of agents and out-of-distribution generalization to novel geometric configurations. \item Real hardware demonstration on Crazyflie drones, highlighting the framework's potential for real-world robotics. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item We introduce LEGO, a modular framework that combines agent-centric canonicalization with role-aware graph encoders to produce Euclidean- and intra-role permutation-equivariant policies for heterogeneous, variable-size teams. \item An empirical demonstration that LEGO, when integrated with MAPPO~\cite{yu2022surprising}, achieves superior sample efficiency and performance than strong baselines in both cooperative and competitive MARL tasks. \item We demonstrate zero-shot transfer to unseen team sizes, out-of-distribution generalization to unseen spatial configurations, and curriculum-based scaling to teams of up to eight agents. \item We validate LEGO in a sim-to-real pursuit--evasion experiment with Crazyflie drones and show that the policy remains functional after one pursuer is disabled.\end{itemize}